vigna/sux-rs/README.md

 cargo bench --bench bench_vfunc
 ```

-The `sux` benchmark, which tests rank and select structures, is instead a CLI
+The `rank_sel` benchmark, which tests rank and select structures, is instead a CLI
 command with options.
 Try

 ```bash